eanylin/openshift-lab/backup_restore_with_oadp_demo/README.md

 The demo video on MS-SQL container workload backup and restore from Primary to Secondary Cluster can be found at the following [link](https://youtu.be/6GA1DRNq604)

-The demo video on Windows 2019 Server VM (OpenShift Virtualization based on Kubevirt) backup and restore from Primary to Secondary Cluster can be found at the following [link](https://youtu.be/Drhj99-EpRc)
+The demo video on Windows 2019 Server VM ([OpenShift Virtualization](https://www.redhat.com/en/technologies/cloud-computing/openshift/virtualization)) backup and restore from Primary to Secondary Cluster can be found at the following [link](https://youtu.be/Drhj99-EpRc)

 ## Setting up the Environment
 - A high level architecture of the deployment is as follows: